juniper

 Where I live, the most common variety of juniper and the one I forage the most is Eastern Red Cedar (Juniperus vinginiana), a species of juniper native to eastern North America from southeastern Canada to the Gulf of Mexico and east of the Great Plains.

-With the exception of pine nuts, these fruit-like cones are the only common food that comes from conifer trees.
+Except for pine nuts, these fruit-like cones are the only common food that comes from conifer trees.

 Where to find Juniper Berries